Writing Excuses: Premise

 Writing Excuses website in December 2019.

 The show aims to cover a single writing-related topic in each podcast, in a format short enough to be listened to on a morning commute or during a lunch break.
 Though it is promoted as "fifteen minutes long, because you're in a hurry, and we're not that smart," Writing Excuses frequently runs to about 20 minutes.

 The single topic is discussed in a back-and-forth by the hosts.
 Given the authors' backgrounds in fantasy and science fiction there is a strong emphasis in those genres, but Writing Excuses covers a wide variety of topics intended to apply to fiction and creative arts generally.
 The hosts also introduce a book of the week, either a favorite of the hosts or one of their own works.
 The hosts often also invite guest authors and industry professionals on board for podcast episodes (often at conventions).

-As of 2024, the podcast is on its nineteenth season.
+As of 2026, the podcast is on its twenty-first season.